VictorCazanave/widgets/multi-search/README.md

-Multiselect
+Multi-search
 =======

-A simple multiselect widget
+A simple multi-search widget built with AngularJS